1. How is the membership of ICCOREIS determined?

 The employed SRE teacher’s main responsibility is the teaching of SRE in the school.
 They may also be involved in coordinating voluntary SRE teachers; organising and/or running special assemblies for Christmas, Easter or Education Week; and pastoral care of students.
 The employment board must support the teacher in this work, by providing adequate remuneration as well as pastoral support and guidance as required.

-For further information, see the Guidelines for Joint-Denominational SRE Employment Boards.
+For further information, contact ICCOREIS for the Guidelines for Joint-Denominational SRE Employment Boards.

 1. What do I do if I want to become an SRE teacher?

 The process will differ slightly between denominations, so the first step should be to contact your local denominational representative (or for help see the Members pages of this site).
-Further information can be found in the SRE Handbook.
 Some key aspects are covered by the following questions and answers.

 2. What is the authorisation process for SRE teachers?

 Every person who teaches SRE in a NSW government school must be authorised by an approved religious persuasion.
 This is usually begun at the local level, with the head of the local church authorising teachers for schools within the church boundaries.
 Most ICCOREIS member churches have an authorisation/engagement form that the teacher and the authorising agent must complete.
-The teacher is then issued with a card which they must carry when on the school grounds, as proof of their authorisation.
-For further details, see Chapter 3 of the SRE Handbook.
+The teacher is then issued with a card and nametag which they must carry & wear when on the school grounds, as proof of their authorisation.
 For the requirements of specific denominations, see the SRE Authorisation page.

 3. Who determines the curriculum to be taught?